gruntwork-io/terraform-aws-couchbase/modules/load-balancer/README.md

 your Couchbase and/or Sync Gateway cluster to:

 1. Perform health checks on the servers in the cluster and automatically replace them when they fail.
+1. Distribute traffic across Couchbase Server nodes.
+Note that you should ONLY use the load balancer for the Couchbase Web Console and NOT any of the API paths (see [the Couchbase FAQ](https://blog.couchbase.com/couchbase-101-q-and-a/) for more info).
 1. Distribute traffic across multiple Sync Gateway nodes.
-Note that you should NOT use a load balancer to distribute traffic across Couchbase nodes (see [the Couchbase FAQ](https://blog.couchbase.com/couchbase-101-q-and-a/) for more info).